-The Members may appoint by ordinary resolution up to 13 Trustees including the Chief Executive Officer .
-This option has not been exercised during the year.
+The Members may appoint by ordinary resolution up to 13 Trustees including the Chief Executive Officer.
+The option to appoint a Chief Executive Officer as a Trustee has not yet been exercised.

 The term of office for any Trustee shall be four years, save that this time limit shall not apply to any post which is held ex officio.
 Subject to remaining eligible to be a particular type of Trustee, any Trustee may be re-appointed or re-elected at an Annual General Meeting of the Members.